Novgorod First Chronicle: Parallels with pagan beliefs

 The chronicle describes the actions of the Volkhvs (Magi) who became the leaders of rebellions in 1024 and 1071.
 Historian Igor Froyanov analysed a scene from the Novgorod First Chronicle in which the Magi talk about the creation of man.
 According to legend, under the year 1071, two Magi appeared in Novgorod and began to sow turmoil, claiming that soon the Dnieper will flow backwards and the land will move from place to place.

 Froyanov was the first to draw attention to the similarity of the text with the Mordovian-Finn legend about the creation of man by God (Cham-Pas) and the devil (Shaitana).
 In the retelling of Melnikov-Pechersky, this legend sounds like this:

 The similarity of the legend with the words of the Magi under the year 1071 (presumably they were of Finnic origin) indicates that the worldview of the Magi of that period was no longer pagan, but was a symbiosis of Christianity with folk beliefs.

 Influence

 The text of the Novgorod First Chronicle was repeatedly used in other Novgorod chronicles.
 It became one of the main sources of the so-called Novgorodsko-Sofiysky Svod, which in turn served as the protograph of the Novgorod Fourth Chronicle and Sofia First Chronicle.
-The Novgorodsko-Sofiysky Svod was included in the all-Russian chronicle of the XV-XVI centuries.
+The Novgorodsko-Sofiysky Svod was included in the all-Rus' chronicle of the 15th-16th centuries.
 Independently it was reflected in the Tver chronicle.